ejholmes/active_admin_editor/README.md

 ## Usage

-This gem provides you with a custom formtastic input called `:html_editor` to build out an wysihtml5 enabled input.
+This gem provides you with a custom formtastic input called `:html_editor` to build out a wysihtml5 enabled input.
 All you have to do is specify the `:as` option for your inputs.

 **Example**